apace100/origins-docs/docs/json/power.md

     ]
 }
 ```

-This example power will print a green-colored 'Hello world!' message to all currently online players once activated.
+This example will print a green-colored 'Hello world!' message to all currently online players once activated.